 In the Chittagong District the Firingis still have their home.
 Mr. W. H. Thompson in the Census Report for 1921 tells us that they are the remnants of the Portuguese and Mugh pirates who once infested the Bay of Bengal.
-Some of them have in recent years adopted the class designation of Luso-Indians, and they have an Association in Calcutta.
-Dr. J. J. Campos's work on the Indo-

-Portuguese Community will well repay perusal.
+Some of them have in recent years adopted the class designation of Luso-Indians, and had for a time an Association in Calcutta.
+Dr. J. J. Campos's work on the Indo-Portuguese Community will well repay perusal.
+That the Topasses or Firingis were not of British pater-

 That the Topasses or Firingis were not of British paternity is apparent from the following quotation from Col. Wilson's valuable work entitled The Madras Army.
-In 1797 orders were issued for the formation of a Regiment of Militia composed of nine companies for the defence of Fort St. George and Black Town (Madras) during the absence of the Company's regular troops at Seringapatam-"two companies of gentlemen in the service; two other of European gentlemen not in the service; three of Europeans not belonging to the classes mentioned above; three companies of Portuguese half-castes, and one company of Armenians".
-Who could the Europeans "not belonging to the classes mentioned" be but Anglo-Indians?

-warrant and artificers ranks of the Company's army.
-All who were physically fit were enlisted into the Company's British forces in every branch.
-In times of emergency they were called up or volunteered for active service. and gallantly fought under Clive at Arcot, Sriramgaon, and Trichinopoli in the Second Karnatic War; and at Wandiwash under Eyre Coote.
+In 1797 orders were issued for the formation of a Regiment of Militia composed of nine companies for the defence of Fort St. George and Black Town (Madras) during the absence of the Company's regular troops at Seringapatam-"two companies of gentlemen in the service; two other of European gentlemen not in the service; three of Europeans not belonging to the classes mentioned above; three companies of Portuguese half-castes, and one company of gency they were called up or volunteered for active service, and gallantly fought under Clive at Arcot, Sriramgaon, and Trichinopoli in the Second Karnatic War; and at Wandiwash under Eyre Coote.
 They perished in the Black Hole of Calcutta.
 They were in the line of battle at Plassey.
 They participated in the campaigns which put an end to French aspirations in India.
 They were massacred with their English comrades by the soldiery of Mir Kasim at Patna (1763), fought in the battle of Buxar (1764), and were present at the capture of Allahabad.
-They took part in the Rohilla War (1772), the First Maratha War (1775),
+They took part in the Rohilla War (1772), the First Maratha War (1775), and in the Second Mysore War (1780).
+When Clive set up the Dual System